My process as an SEO content writer

 Who’s all this writing for?

 I’m a B2B content writer.
-Do you get a bit of sick in your mouth when you talk jargon?
-I do.
 In plain English, I write content for other business peoples.
 I could have just said that – saved some time, but why do that when I can over-explain things?
 I blame mother.
 She gives me pointless details about mundane events, like meeting deaf Anne at Tesco: